Kashfia18/Data_wrangling_on_twitter_archive_dataset/README.md

 # Data_wrangling_on_twitter_archive_dataset

 ## Overview
-Real-world data rarely comes clean.
+Real world data rarely comes clean.
 Using Python and its libraries, data was gathered from a variety of sources and in a variety of formats.
 Next its quality and tidiness was assessed and cleaned.
 This is called data wrangling.
 The wrangling efforts was documented in a Jupyter Notebook, and showcased through analyses and visualizations using Python.

 ## Tasks involved
 The tasks involved in this project are as follows: